-It is not a particularly pleasant experience, you are very aware of the gravity and terrible nature of the events of that day and it is sure to bring back a lot of terrible memories of the day.
-The mood is somber and some displays pretty harrowing.
-But that is kind of the point, The Museum is not trying to entertain or make you happy it is there as a permanent reminder and memorial to the lives lost that day.
+It is not a particularly pleasant experience, you are very aware of the gravity and terrible nature of the events of that day and it is sure to bring back a lot of terrible memories.
+The mood is somber and some displays are pretty harrowing.
+But that is kind of the point, The Museum is not trying to entertain or make you happy, it is there as a permanent reminder and memorial to the lives lost that day.
 And it does a fantastic job.
 We really can imagine ways the museum could have failed and felt inappropriate, but it seems to have achieved its task perfectly.

-No one should visit New York and not experience the September 11th Museum, a fitting monument to a day that is so important to the recent history of this city and even the country.
+No one should visit New York and not experience the September 11th Museum, a fitting monument to a day that is so important to the recent history of this city, the country, and even the world!